 There are a few ways to approach reintroduction.

-- 72 Hour Rule: It takes 72 hours to produce an IgA, IgG and IgM mediated antibody symptom.
+- 72 Hour Rule: It takes 72 hours to produce an immune response to food antigens depending on which one.
 It can be physical or mental in nature.
 Lethargy, brain fog, aching joints, rashes, stomach aches, numbness, feeling hung-over, bloating, gas, constipation, insomnia, fatigue, memory loss.

-- Re-introduce only 1 food each week and when you re-introduce the food eat enough of it to illicit a response.
-I tell my clients to eat it a few times in over two days
+- Re-introduce only 1 food every 5 days and when you re-introduce the food, eat enough of it to elicit a response.
+A small bite, then a few hours a spoonful and then that night a serving.

 I also recommend doing yearly or twice yearly cleanses and support phases, eating fermented foods and bone broth at least 2-3 times a week in 1/2 cup portions.
 The reason we are compelled to share this all with you, is that food is fun.
 I believe you can be on the AIP diet and do as a lifestyle.
 You can be a foodie and do AIP.
 I love food too much to feel like I cannot eat foods that are satisfying, creative and exciting.
 Food is spiritual for me.
 It is my path.
 Helping others heal is my path.
 Teaching is my path.
 As I share my recipes with you, I eat them too.
 You are not alone in your path to health.
 We do this journey together.

 There are many resources available to you beyond diet and supplements.
 I talk about them extensively on this blog as well as in my private practice.
 Looking beyond diet and supplements can be a very valuable endeavor on your path to healing.
 Here are a few posts to check out: